 Does Rhaenyra Become Queen in House of the Dragon?

-In the books, when King Viserys dies, his widow, Alicent Hightower, organizes a coup to make her own son king, even though Rhaenyra is still technically Visery's heir.
+In both the books and the HBO tv series, when King Viserys dies, his widow, Alicent Hightower, organizes a coup to make her own son king, even though Rhaenyra is still technically Viserys' chosen heir.

-Enraged, Rhaenyra goes to Dragonstone where she proclaims herself Queen of the Seven Kingdoms.
+Rhaenyra, who is in Dragonstone at the time, proclaims herself Queen of the Seven Kingdoms.

-In the civil war that ensues, many Targaryens are killed, including Rhaenyra's middle son.
-By the end of G. R. R. Martin's book, The Princess and the Queen, where the civil war unfolds, most of Rhaenyra and Alicent's sons are dead.
+In the civil war that ensues, many Targaryens are killed, By the end of G. R. R. Martin's book, The Princess and the Queen, where the civil war unfolds, most of Rhaenyra and Alicent's sons are dead.

 Related: 6 Must Read George RR.
 Martin Books